koustavchandra/focussed-imbhb-search/template_bank/README.md

 <img src="Bank.png"  width="720">

-See the general [PyCBC documentation](https://pycbc.org/pycbc/latest/html/tmpltbank.html) to understand the content of `tmpltbank_600.ini`.
+See the general [PyCBC documentation](https://pycbc.org/pycbc/latest/html/tmpltbank.html) to understand the content of `tmpltbank.ini`.